worldbank/wb-reproducible-research-repository/guidance/AI_reproducibility_guidelines.md

 ## 2. Scope — Documenting AI generated outputs in a reproducibility package

 This guideline applies when an AI tool **directly produces an analytical output** that is used in a knowledge product.
-Examples include:
+Examples include using AI for:

 - Categorizing or coding qualitative responses
 - Generating thematic groupings or keyword lists